 The “basic” DWI offense only requires the state attorneys to prove that you operated a motor vehicle in a public place while intoxicated However, other drunk driving offenses require additional elements.
 Those offenses include Intoxication Assault, Intoxication Manslaughter and DWI with Child.

 The non-criminal penalties can be just as bad.
-For instance, your license may be suspended, you will be facing a $1000 per year surcharge on your license for three years, and your insurance rate may triple if your insurance company finds out about the charge.
+For instance, your license may be suspended and your insurance rate may triple if your insurance company finds out about the charge.

 Standard DWI 1st Penalties

 In addition, there are significant real-world penalties that are not necessarily considered “criminal” or outlined in the state law.
-For instance, your driver’s license may be suspended and you will have to pay a reinstatement fee and annual surcharges starting at $1,000 per year.
+For instance, your driver’s license may be suspended and you will have to pay a reinstatement fee.
 If you are on probation, you will not be allowed to any drink alcohol, you will have a probation officer that will be able to restrict your travel, you may be required to maintain an ignition interlock device (requiring you to blow into it before you start your car) and other monitoring devices like an ankle bracelet, you will have to attend probation appointments causing you to miss work and family events.
 In addition to the embarrassment, hassle and expense, there are numerous other penalties.

 If you are convicted of any felony, you will lose your right to vote and own a gun, in addition to many other significant problems that come with the label of being a “felon.”
-If you are charged with Felony DWI, do not plead guilty.
 There are many ways to fight a Felony DWI charge, including challenging the underlying convictions used to enhance the crime.
 Sometimes convictions in other states would not be considered DWI convictions under Texas state law.
-Make sure that you discuss this with your DWI lawyer.
+Make sure that you discuss this with your DWI Defense Lawyer.

 In Texas, if you were convicted of a DWI, you cannot get it off your criminal record.
 If your DWI charge was ultimately dismissed, then you may be able to get it off your record.
 Learn more about expunction eligibility